samyk/evercookie/README.md

 Got an idea?
 ------------

 Want to help improve this?
-[Email samy](mailto:code@samy.pl) or send a pull request!
+The original author, @samyk, is unresponsive as of July 2013.

+Please submit patches to https://github.com/gabrielbauman/evercookie in the meantime.